corndel-swe/js-supportbank-woodde-ubs/docs/day-3-workshop.md

 # Day 3 Workshop

-## Exchange rate updater

 During the first workshop, we wrote a currency converter.
 However, we hard-coded the exchange rates.
 This time, we want to fetch the exchange rates from an API.

 We'll be using [openexchangerates.org](https://openexchangerates.org/).
 You'll need to sign up for a free account to get an API key.

-### Part 1: Getting an API key and adding it to the environment variables
+## Part 1: Getting an API key and adding it to the environment variables

 Set up a _free_ account on Open Exchange Rates.
 You can do that [here](https://openexchangerates.org/signup/free).